-Leo Terrell calls out Gavin Newsom's 'big lie' about recall effort: Dems 'playing race card 24-7'
+California’s Newsom trying to play ‘racial politics’ amid pressure of recall: Leo Terrell

-Terrell said Newsom’s claim that the recall effort being supported by extremist groups is a “lie.”
+Terrell said Newsom’s claim that the recall effort being supported by extremist groups is a 'lie'

 California Gov. Gavin Newsom is trying to play "racial politics" amid the pressure of the recall effort that is gaining momentum, Fox News contributor Leo Terrell said on Wednesday.